Getting Started in Woodworking

 Tips for Proper Workshop Lighting

-When designing the layout of your woodworking shop, pay special attention to lighting.
+When laying out your woodworking shop, pay special attention to lighting.
 A well-lit shop should have consistent illumination on all work surfaces so you can use your woodworking tools from any angle without casting shadows.